matt-charr/QA-DEMO/README.md

 This repository aims at efficiently design a cutting-edge technology for market finance industry which, as discovering interesting theoretical concepts closely studied from masterbooks, will be fortified.

-Feel free to concat the author should you desire any of tools below integrated within your own library.
+Feel free to concat the author should you desire any of the tools below integrated within your own library.

 ## Getting Started